 Now the thing with doing this, as well as the other two steps (axles and lube), is that if the motor is still in proper working order, the car may well go very fast if it gets revved up to max speed, and that’s where you’ll see whether you need to address any of the next maintenance steps.
 This one is one of the main fixes/hacks that will help it stay straight(ish) going very fast on a smooth surface, the other is weight which I’ll do another post about.

 The next main thing you’re going to want to, after cleaning the axles, is is to get some lube around those axles and potentially (read ‘A bit about the motor’ here, and blog post here) into the motor.
-You don’t want anything too sticky or oily, I’ve found CRC 556 or CRC Noxy the best, this is because you don’t want anything that’s just going to attract more dirt (you want something that will repel it – CRC does that).
+You don’t want anything too sticky or oily, I’ve found CRC 556, Noxy, Power Lube with PTFE, or Multilube Gel the best, this is because you don’t want anything that’s just going to attract more dirt (you want something that will repel it – these ones all do that more or less).
 Also it is difficult to get to the innards of this motor (unless you drill out the rivet), so you need something very fine that can penetrate through a small crack (again CRC).
 Once you sprayed a little around the axles – using a straw nozzle attachment, spray a little along the top (again with the straw nozzle), and a little around the flywheel axle joints.
 Then give it a good rev up a push the clutch flap (that button normally presses) to get the lube moving into the motor and parts.

 This is usually the first thing you’ll want to do, and often the main issue that will be stopping the car from functioning properly.
 After years of abuse a fair bit of gunk can build up where the wheel axle meets the body of the car and the motor.
 Once you’ve got the body off, and dust cover removed, you’re going to need a very fine screwdriver or tweezers.
 You’re going to use this to scrape out all the gunk from around the axles, bit by bit until it’s all gone.
 Don’t think about using water and some kind of brush for this – water and this motor aren’t great together, probably not the end of the world, but you don’t want to get water in there, and you don’t want to blow any of this dust and gunk into there either, so just pick and scrape it away.
 The front wheels don’t normally have any problem, but check those out while you’re at it.